-Bank is an important service sector organisation.
-Customers play the most significant part in bank.
-Customer is the one who uses the banking products and services and judges the quality of those products and services.
-Banking relationship is a contract between the Bank & the Customer.
+Bank is an essential service sector organization.
+Customers play the most significant part in the bank.
+The customer is the one who uses the banking products and services and judges the quality of those products and services.
+A banking relationship is a contract between the Bank & the Customer.

 TYPES OF BANK CUSTOMERS

 During the opening of accounts, the banker deals with different types of customers.
 The banker should acquaint himself with various laws governing different types of customers.
 The customers can be classified as follows:

 1. Personal accounts: The Banker should take care and verify certain facts while opening individual accounts.
 As per the Indian Contract Act 1872, a person is competent to enter into a valid contract and open a bank account provided: